 Brand Reputation Management: Best Traits

 What does a positive brand reputation look like?
 How do you know if your efforts are delivering the right kind of results for your brand?
 Here are some common qualities found in companies with effective brand reputation management strategies:

 Strong Thought Leadership and Expertise

 Brands with a great reputation are also featured consistently in news and business publications, social media channels, and trade outlets.
-They are also often more successful in securing speaking engagements, lead-generating buzz, and award opportunities.
+They are also often more successful in securing speaking engagements, lead-generating publicity, and award opportunities.

-High-quality Search and Online Presence
+High-Quality Search and Online Presence

-Search engines don’t prioritize businesses with a negative reputation.
-Most of the time, what you will see at the top of search engine results pages are results for high-quality businesses with a solid reputation.
+Why is this important?
+Search engines don’t prioritize brands with a negative reputation.
+Typically, what you will see at the top of search engine results pages are results for high-quality businesses with a solid reputation.
 The same goes for online news outlets, social media, online forums, blogs, and local business directories.

 Healthy Social Media Following

-Think of it this way: would you, as an individual social media user, take the time to like, follow, retweet, or engage with a brand with a bad reputation?
+Think of it this way: as an individual social media user, would you take the time to like, follow, retweet, or engage with a brand with a bad reputation?
 Probably not.
 Instead, we like, love, and are delighted by brands that are well-thought-of and respected.

 Read more about the relationship between social media and reputation management.